 \section{Introduction}

-In the local universe, galaxies show a variety of morphologies and star formation properties, which provoke questions about their evolution over the past 13.8 Gyr.
-One of the key factors that control these properties is the environment in which galaxies reside.
-A large fraction of galaxies in nearby clusters are ellipticals {(e.g. \citealp{1980ApJ...236..351D})}, red {(e.g. \citealp{2009MNRAS.393.1324B})} and {passive (quiescent) galaxies} (e.g. \citealp{2004MNRAS.353..713K}; \citealp{2005ApJ...629..143B}), which is in stark contrast to low-density (field) environments.
-Although such environmental dependencies of galaxies in the local universe have been known for decades, the whole picture of the evolution of massive ellipticals is not conclusive yet.
-Therefore, observations of high-redshift clusters, as the progenitors of nearby clusters, are important objects to further understand how massive galaxies form and evolve down to the present day universe.
+In the local universe, galaxies show a variety of morphologies and star formation properties, provoking questions about their evolution over the past 13.8 Gyr.
+One of the key factors controlling these properties is the environment in which the galaxies reside.
+A large fraction of the galaxies in nearby clusters are ellipticals (e.g. \citealp{1980ApJ...236..351D}), red (e.g. \citealp{2009MNRAS.393.1324B}), and passive (quiescent) galaxies (e.g. \citealp{2004MNRAS.353..713K}; \citealp{2005ApJ...629..143B}), which is in stark contrast to low-density (field) environments.
+Although such environmental dependencies of galaxies in the local universe have been known for decades, the whole picture of the evolution of massive ellipticals is not yet conclusive.
+Therefore, observations of high-redshift clusters, as the progenitors of nearby clusters, are important objects for further understanding how massive galaxies form and evolve down to the present-day universe.